 “Scotland looks better than England.”

-Giristroula has called it early.
-She seems pretty definite in her judgement though, as we drive past the stone cottages and small churches.
-A scene stretches out in front of us of fields all half hidden by a Shy Di fringe of demure branches all hung with bloom along the boughs.
-Short-shadowed contemplating cows stand in the fields – instead of the thin goats over the red earth back in Greece.
-It’s easy to see what’s brought her to this evaluation, but she gives further explanation anyway.
+Giristroula has called it early, but she seems pretty definite in her judgement as we drive past the stone cottages and small churches.
+A scene stretches out in front of us of fields, all half hidden by a Shy Di fringe of demure branches hung with bloom along the boughs, short-shadowed contemplating cows standing in the rich fields – rather than the thin goats over the red earth she’s used to back in Greece.

-“In England the fields and the hills are all over there,” she wafts a hand airily.
-“But in Scotland, they’re…HERE,” she pushes her splayed hand right up in her face for maximum emphasis, as she drives us along the A75 towards Castle Douglas.
+“In England the fields and the hills are all over there,” Giristroula wafts a hand airily.
+“But in Scotland, they’re…HERE,” she pushes her splayed hand right up in her face for maximum emphasis.

-Having hopelessly tried to some foolish negotiations with the male and female ginger tag-team of steely inflexibility in the entry booth (“But I have family roots here!”
-I catch myself saying with an awful, vague attempt at a Scottish accent, quickly abandoned halfway through as a bad idea), we give up and park the car under some trees back at the top, on the main road, and walk back down.
+Having tried to some foolish negotiations with the completely inflexible male and female ginger couple in the entry booth… “But I have family roots here!”
+I catch myself saying with an awful, vague attempt at a Scottish accent, quickly abandoned halfway through as a bad idea… we give up and park the car under some trees back at the top, on the main road, and walk back down.

-We then sneak behind the hut as the entry gate duo are busy reluctantly raising the barrier for someone who has obviously handed over the required suitcase full of cash to get in.
+We then sneak behind the hut as the entry gate duo are reluctantly raising the barrier for someone who has obviously handed over the required lump of cash to get in.
 Feeling smug, Giristroula and I saunter down the long mazy drive to the castle and the sea.
-But the road is longer than we thought.
+But the road is longer than I thought.

-“So have you been to all the National Trust places then?” says the gentle-voiced Scottish driver.
+“So have you been to many of our National Trust places then?” says the gentle-voiced Scottish driver.

 We leave the tracts of beautifully tendered gardens and the swan ponds and the deer parks and have a long climb back up just to sneak back out past the entry huts once more – like two bungling thieves who’ve tunnelled too short for the bank, come up in the police station next door, and sheepishly have to tunnel back out again.

-However, we stare too long at a beautifully violent sunset breaking out over Sauchihall Street and Govan and Hillhead and the Glasgow high rises of the city as we drive up along the raised motorway that, quite inexplicably, passes straight through Glasgow centre.
+But we stare too long at a beautifully violent sunset breaking out over Sauchihall Street and Govan and Hillhead and the Glasgow high-rises of the city as we drive up along the raised motorway that, quite inexplicably, passes straight through Glasgow centre.
 We find we’ve missed our turn for Loch Lomond.